5.16 Student Discipline and Appeals

 Written reprimand to the respondent on whom it is imposed, giving official notice that subsequent violations of the Standards of Student Conduct will carry heavier penalties because of this infraction.

 The respondent may continue to attend classes but may be prohibited from officially representing the college or participating in any extracurricular activities.
-Probation may be for a designated period of time or indefinite as outlined in the letter to the respondent.
+Disciplinary probation may be for a designated period or indefinite, which will be stated in the Notice of Finding letter to the respondent.
 Any further violations of the Standards of Student Conduct may lead to suspension or expulsion from the college.

-Imposed upon a respondent who fails to pay a debt owed the college or who has a disciplinary case pending a final written decision.
+Course registration may be restricted upon a respondent who has a disciplinary case pending a final written decision.

 Restitution

-Reimbursement by the respondent for damage to, or misappropriation of, property.
+The respondent is responsible for reimbursement for damage to, or misappropriation of property.
 Reimbursement may include appropriate service to the college to repair or otherwise compensate for damages.

 Loss of Computer Network Privileges